programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 collection: lessons
 layout: lesson
 slug: shiny-leaflet-newspaper-map-tutorial
-date: 2022-MM-DD
+date: 2022-10-19
 authors:
 - Yann Ryan
 reviewers:
 - Amanda Regan
 - Nicole Lemire Garlic
 editors:
-- Tiago Sousa Garcia
 - Alex Wermer-Colan
 review-ticket: https://github.com/programminghistorian/ph-submissions/issues/416
 difficulty: 2
-activity: TBC
+activity: presenting
-topics: [TBC]
+topics: mapping, website
-avatar_alt: TBC
+avatar_alt: Reflection of moonlight on a lake
 abstract: This lesson demonstrates how to build an interactive webmap using R and the Shiny library.
 In the lesson, you will design and implement a simple application, consisting of a slider which allows a user to select a date range, and display a set of corresponding points, on an interactive map.
-doi: TBC
+doi: 10.46430/phen0105
 ---

 {% include toc.html %}

 ## Introduction
 This lesson demonstrates how to build a basic interactive web application using Shiny.
 Shiny is a library (a set of additional functions) for the programming language R. Its purpose is to facilitate the development of web applications, which allow a user to interact with R code using User Interface (UI) elements in a web browser, such as sliders, drop-down menus, and so forth.
 In the lesson, you will design and implement a simple application, consisting of a slider which allows a user to select a date range, which will then trigger some code in R, and display a set of corresponding points on an interactive map.

 ## Lesson Aims